towerbrother/blog/004-wtf-is-a-closure.md

 ### Option #2 - using a local variable

-Exchanging the global counter with a local counter and accessing the local counter by letting the function return it could be a step in the right direction.
+Exchanging the global counter variable with a local counter variable and accessing the local counter variable by letting the function return it could be a step in the right direction.
 Unfortunately, doing that, we actually broke the `plus()` function.

-Local variables are "destroyed" upon returning of their functions and, every time `plus()` is called, a new counter variable is declared and initialised to 0.
-That is why we always get value 1 in the console.
+Local variables are "destroyed" when their functions are returned and, every time `plus()` is called, a new counter variable is declared and initialised to `0`.
+That is why we always get value `1` in the console.

 ```js
 function plus() {